-Felipe Hees is a Brazilian diplomat with a strong background in trade negotiations.
+Felipe Hees is a Brazilian diplomat with a background in trade negotiations.
 He holds a Ph.D. in Brazilian History from the University of Brasília, Brazil, and a Master’s degree in Economics from the University of Campinas (UNICAMP), Brazil.
-For professional reasons, wrote a thesis on the Doha Round negotiations on antidumping, with honors.
-As trade negotiator, Mr. Hees has significant professional experience, ranging from services, investment, e-commerce, agriculture, antidumping, safeguards, subsidies, countervailing measures, SPS, and other issues in the multilateral, regional and bilateral context (Mercosur, Free Trade Area of the Americas, Mercosur/European Union, WTO).
+As trade negotiator, Mr. Hees has experience ranging from services, investment, e-commerce, agriculture, antidumping, safeguards, subsidies, countervailing measures, SPS, and other issues in the multilateral, regional and bilateral context (Mercosur, Free Trade Area of the Americas, Mercosur/European Union, WTO).
 Mr. Hees has also served as panelist in WTO dispute settlement cases and has authored several publications in his field.
-He was the Director of the Brazilian Trade Remedies Authority between 2011 and 2014 and headed the unit responsible for trade negotiations with Egypt, Jordan and Morocco.
+He was the Director of the Brazilian Trade Remedies Authority from 2011-2014 and headed the unit responsible for trade negotiations with Egypt, Jordan and Morocco.
 Mr. Hees holds a degree in Economics (UNICAMP, Brazil).